DataGreed/datagreed.pro/_projects/listenable.markdown

 ## My Role
 ***

-I've joined Listenable as a Chief Technical Officer right after the initial design mockups were completed.
+I've joined Listenable as a Chief Technical Officer right after the initial UI design mockups were completed.

 I was responsible for everything related to the technical side of the startup: gathering business requirements, leading the development team, designing project architecture, devops, etc.